karltext/market-value-tracker/collector/README.md

 $ python collector/model.py
 ```

-Viola! you should be sorted for the day.
+Voila! you should be sorted for the day.